-- 1. (Reformulation) Mathematics, re-formulated as an incremental contribution of knowledge, is automatically an epistemological model of the practice of science.
-It contains no informal physical or metaphysical language and no axioms (yet). - 2.
+- 1. (Reformulation) Mathematics, re-formulated as an incremental contribution of knowledge, is automatically an epistemological model of the practice of science. - 2.
 (Axiom) A recursive enumeration of knowledge is a message (i.e. Claude Shannon's theory of information) that describe the reality I see as the result of my observation or participation in it.
 The production or receipt of said message defines my experience of reality. - 3.
 (Optimization) Maximizing the entropy of this message entails the fundamental physics as the maximally permissive model of said "experience".
 The measure and information which fixes the pick of the message from nature acquires automatically the probabilistic structure of the laws of physics (i.e. a wave-function, the Born rule, and an enlargement thereof) and the geometry is entailed simply as a consequence of the scope of this new larger Born rule.